 So I started really taking a good look at behind the scenes, in particular the Lord of the Rings paired with taking a few film study courses.
 I kept researching my favourite directors and watching interviews of them.
 I started recognizing reasons behind a shot or why they used a particular tint, etc. while truly appreciating the hard work it takes to make a film – whether good or bad.
 I listened to countless behind the scenes interviews to get inside the heads of everyone involved to better understand their motivations and struggles on set and in post.
 Any time I ran across a new video showing the process of building a game or shooting for a film, I was excited.

 When I think back on my years during college and the giant leap I took into the world of cinema, I have come a long way from barely knowing how to operate a camera and thinking Premiere Pro looked impossible to master.
 I gained so much experience in all sorts of mediums with video, starting with our little Mentos commercial, working our way through a film noir (our first longer project), interviews, documentaries, live events when I interned at Nuvo, as well as our finale experience doing the television episode for our capstone project.
 I participated despite fears in 48 hour film contests.

 I am of the mindset that age will never dictate who I am, where I go, what I like, or what I do.
 I’m a night owl by blood.
 I love to read books, including authors such as Neil Gaiman, Roger Zelazny, the magnificent J.R.R.
 Tolkien, Poppy Z. Brite, and Lilian Jackson Braun.
 I’m an avid gamer.
-Also, a fellow animal lover.
+I am also a fellow animal lover.
 I got my first piercing, my lip in the center, one day when my twin sis came back to Indy to visit after many years apart.
 Yes!
 I have an identical twin, she’s 4 minutes older than me.
 I dream of visiting places like Japan, New Zealand, Ireland, and England, among many others.
 I want to see old castles, smell new air, and see the world from different perspectives.
-I still laugh out loud while watching cartoons.
+I still laugh out loud while watching cartoons and bloopers.
 My favourite director is Peter Jackson, because he brought LOTR to life.

 Before a write a mini-novel of sorts, I’ll end with a thought-provoking quote from a quite awesome man, Oscar Wilde – “Anyone who lives within their means suffers from a lack of imagination.”Never stop dreaming.
 And when you’re done dreaming, it’s time to LIVE IT!